 Card Reader Mode will work with a variety of hardware, including magnetic stripe card readers, RFID readers, barcode scanners, and QR code scanners.
 Review specific details on card reader configuration to get started with this popular attendance-taking mode.

-Instructors can allow students to check in to class on their own devices.
+Check-In with PIN: Instructors can allow students to check in to class on their own devices.
 This mode allows instructors to skip manually taking attendance and gives students credit for being in class.
 For extra security, Qwickly Attendance Classic can automatically generate a 4-digit pin for students to enter to be marked as present in the class.

-Automatically derive attendance statuses based on academic activity with Qwickly Attendance Plus's Online Activity mode.
+Automatically derive attendance statuses based on academic activity with Qwickly Attendance Plus's Student Activity mode.
 Attendance for online courses is often tracked by looking at different academic activities a student has been asked to complete during a specific time period, such as an assignment, quiz, or discussion.
 A student may be counted as attending that week if they complete one or more of these items.
 The amount of work required by an instructor to look through all of these types of assignments is tedious, time-consuming, and still requires an entry point.

-Online Activity Mode allows instructors to automatically derive attendance statuses for students based on academic activity within the learning management system course.
+Student Activity Mode allows instructors to automatically derive attendance statuses for students based on academic activity within the learning management system course.
 Instructors select the relevant activities students should complete during a given period of time, then this mode automatically checks to see if students have completed the assigned activities and records attendance based on the completion of these assignments (along with notes about the activity of the student) in the Qwickly Attendance record.